agstack/inatrace-frontend/README.md

 #### Processing

-This is where processing actions are recorded e.g. roasting green coffee beans to make roasted coffee beans.
+This is where processing actions are recorded, e.g., roasting green coffee beans to make roasted coffee beans.
 Input and output items and quantity are defined and processing evidence can be added.

 ![Company_processing](docs/images/inatrace_company_processing_action.png)
 ![Company_processing](docs/images/inatrace_company_processing_action_quantities.png)